musugi/TIEM-EITM-papers/Hall (2019) - Does Homeownership Influence Political Bahavior?.md

 #### Memo
 - Found that (theory focuses on local policy) becoming a homeowner increases the propensity to participate in national elections.
 -> homeownership causes a more general shift in individuals' attention
+- Is the "cemetries" vote lower salience for additional effect of homeownershiop on turnout?
+Suppose the government decides to build a new cemetries, it might affect their property value
+- The paper suggests links between homeownership and national elections; extends homevoter literature that suggests homeowners should be relatively indifferent to national politics
 -